 The hematocrit bias refers to effect of this relationship on the quality and reliability of data generated from such samples.
 An unevenly spread sample can easily lead to a disproportionate result.
 It can be difficult to extract the appropriate amount of the required analyte from the surface of the DBS card.
 Add to this the variations in paper quality, punching, and other factors, and you've got real problems.

-In many cases, it made more sense to just take a larger wet sample, through old methods, to ensure enough blood to hit the "golden standard" for reliable results.
+In many cases, it made more sense to just take a larger wet sample, through old methods, to ensure enough blood to hit the "gold standard" for reliable results.

 Now, however, there is a better way.

-The Mitra® device, driven by Volumetric Absorptive Microsampling (VAMS™) technology, was created in a quest to solve for the limitations of familiar DBS technology in general, and the hematocrit bias in particular.
-Simply put, microsampling takes the hematocrit bias out of the sampling equation.
+The Mitra® device, based on volumetric absorptive microsampling technology, was created in a quest to solve for the limitations of familiar DBS technology in general, and the hematocrit bias in particular.
+Simply put, microsampling using VAMS® technology takes the hematocrit bias out of the sampling equation.

-It's no wonder that lab directors who never took DBS seriously before are now buzzing with questions about this new advance.
-If you're ready to embrace the future of capillary blood sampling without worrying about the hematocrit bias, we've got the answers you seek.
-Contact Neoteryx now to discover how small samples can do big things for you and your lab.
+It's no wonder that lab directors who never took DBS seriously before are now buzzing with enthusiasm to try this advance in dried blood sampling.
+If you're ready to embrace the advantages of capillary blood sampling without worrying about the hematocrit bias, we've can help you get started.
+Contact Neoteryx now to discover how small samples can deliver big data for you and your lab.